JET ALUMNI ASSOCIATION MUSIC CITY

 Gunma, 2016 - 2018

 Departing from Washington, D.C. shortly after graduating with a degree in Elementary Education from University of Maryland, College Park, Frances taught for 2 years as a 1st - 6th Grade ALT in Takasaki City, Gunma Prefecture (only 1 hour drive from her grandparents’ home!)
-She joined the local taiko drumming team, planned community outreach events with fellow JETs to promote international exchange, and chilled in Gunma’s famous onsens.
+She joined the local taiko drumming team, planned international exchange community events with fellow JETs, chilled in Gunma’s famous onsens, and ate a lot of yaki manju.
 Frances continued to teach abroad at an international school in Bangkok, Thailand.

-Her interest in second language acquisition brought her Nashville, where she studies English Language Learning at Vanderbilt.
-Frances currently teaches K-2 multilingual learners at Nashville Classical Charter School.
-She is excited to join JETAAMC to practice Japanese and create a community for JET returnees, the local community, and Japanese expats!
+Her interest in second language acquisition brought her Nashville, where she studied English Language Learning at Vanderbilt.
+Frances taught K-5th grade multilingual learners at Nashville Classical Charter School and is now pursuing a Master’s in Speech-Language Pathology while tutoring Japanese on the side.

 Treasurer